RenatoBrittoAraujo/blog/engineering/the_engineers_mindset.md

 - What values the balance sheet would tell one month from now?
 - What values the balance sheet would tell one year from now?

+#### Projects - A tree of problems

+An actionable problem is a problem that can be solved over time by application of human effort now.

+Each project can be depicted as a tree of steps.
+Each project solves one problem.
+There may be multiple projects that solve the same problem, but the tree of steps are different.

+In the tree of problems, the leaves are actionable problems.
+Any remaining elements of the tree are not actionable due to the dependency on solution to actionable problem(s).

+#### Engineer's Time

+Engineer's time can be categorized into:

+- Standby mode - doing research, learning better ways of doing something, finding canned solutions to problems, integrating new knoledge, seeking new projects, exploring new ground

+- Active mode - solving a defined and specific tree of problems to accomplish a goal, actively working on a leaf of this tree until it's subproblem is eliminated

+The time of an engineer converts and compounds into their own growth:

+- An engineer in standby mode only grows horizontally - can solve a whole new world of problems, but for each new problem his solutions are slow and of poor quality

+- An engineer in active mode only grows vertically - becomes better at building one specific thing

+The effective engineer chooses strategically where to spend his human capital (or time) in order to accumulate the necessary knowledge to accomplish his projects of interest.

+Each unique project requires a set of depth and breath of knowledge to solve its problem tree, therefore matching the engineer to the project requires effort in the form of active time and standby time.

+#### Team of Engineers

+A big project could be accomplished faster (or just has more chance of being accomplished at all) if multiple engineers are involved.

+For the talented engineer, their objective is to do everything alone.
+But this is not always possible or prefereable.

+##### Engineer communication

+Engineers are known for their dry, spartan, direct and simple communication.

+The engineer composes their sentence with the simplest words possible to join all technical jargon it needs.

+*a funny quirk of engineer communication is ocasional absence of adjectives, such as in this sentence*

+Being in the trade of knowledge, the engineer tries to condense only crucial information in a natural language phrase, opting to use precise numbers whenever possible.

+##### Engineers Hierarchy

+When multiple engineer's work together, an organic hierarchy emerges.

+Through verbal exchange, engineers place themselves and others along a value order for each subtree of problems in a project.

+In a well balanced project, each engineer ends up owning a subtree of problems.
+One engineer owns the entire tree.
+The subtrees may overlap ownership.

+Each engineer works in their own node(s) of the tree, giving preference on a specific subproblem to the lowest ranking engineer within the hierarchy.

+For a engineer which has other engineers within their own subtree, the solution to that subtree ceases from being a technical problem and becomes a people problem.

+The higher raking engineer then helps the lower ranking engineer with informational inputs, and reminds him of the expected output of the subtree.

 # REFERENCES

 - [Santo Dumont's Biography](https://archive.org/details/OQueEuVi.OQueNosVeremos.) - The guy who invented the airplane

+- [Wernher Von Braun's The Mars Project](https://gateway.ipfs.io/ipfs/bafykbzaceagdc55zkc4cwsr4kiceynqazhmdugjvklwisk7xwkhmtutolk64e?filename=Wernher%20von%20Braun%20-%20The%20Mars%20Project.pdf) - The guy who put man on the moon